AI Brand Voice Guide Tutorial: From Examples to Style Doc

 • No regular update — voice drifts and the doc becomes archaeology.
 Quarterly refresh.

-• Voice doc that’s 10 pages — no one reads it, including the AI you load it into.
+• Voice doc that’s 10 pages — no one reads it, the AI loads an unreadable instruction block, and it overflows the ≈8,000-character field.
 Edit ruthlessly.

 • Using only “great” pieces without bad examples — anti-examples are half the signal.
 Include 1-2 pieces the AI should NOT sound like.